PKua007/rampack/doc/output-formats.md

-Snapshots of the system are outputted at the end of simulation runs (see [Simulation pipeline](input-file.md#simulation-pipeline), [integration::output_last_snapshot](input-file.md#integration_outputlastsnapshot)).
-Some formats may contain more data than others.
-The native representation is the [RAMSNAP](#class-ramsnap) format, which contains metadata such as number of cycles or step sizes.
+Snapshots of the system are outputted at the end of simulation runs (see [Simulation pipeline](input-file.md#simulation-pipeline), [integration.output_last_snapshot](input-file.md#integration_outputlastsnapshot)).
+The amount of information stored (positions and orientation, box dimensions, simulation metadata) varies between the formats.
+The native representation is the [RAMSNAP](#class-ramsnap) format, which contains metadata such as the number of cycles or step sizes.
 Currently, the following snapshot formats are supported:

 * [Class `ramsnap`](#class-ramsnap)
 * [Class `wolfram`](#class-wolfram)